rafibayer/rafibayer.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Rafi.
-I am a Software Engineer II with the Microsoft Azure Networking team.
-I work primarily on the performance and scalability of the networking control plane, reducing resource deployment times and increasing reliability for our customers.
-Prior to joining Microsoft, I graduated with a degree in Informatics from the University of Washington (go dawgs).
+I am a Senior Software Engineer with Okta, working on the platform networking team on in Auth0 product group.
+Previously I worked on the Microsoft Azure Networking team, primarily on the performance and scalability of the networking control plane.
+I graduated with a degree in Informatics from the University of Washington (go dawgs).

-This site is my personal blog, I mostly plan on covering side projects of mine in greater detail.
+This site is my personal blog, I mostly cover side projects or write about topics I find interesting.

 *Opinions expressed are my own and do not express the views or opinions of my employer.*